devapi016/devapi016.github.io/_pages/about.md

 <!-- Previously, I was an undergraduate student at BITS Pilani, Hyderabad Campus, where I majored in B.E.
 Electronics and Communication Engineering with a bachelor's thesis, on Multi Agent SLAM (_[more info](https://github.com/devapi016/Undergraduate-Thesis-Report)_), under the guidance of [Dr. K. Madhava Krishna](https://robotics.iiit.ac.in/faculty_mkrishna/) and [Dr. Joyjit Mukherjee](https://universe.bits-pilani.ac.in/hyderabad/jmukherjee/Profile). -->
 <!-- __Interests__: I am interested  -->
-My currect reseach interests are in Representation Learning in context of Generalization and Efficient Learning from data(Extracting maximum info that is relevant to task from data) for human-like performance in case of Robotics.
+My currect reseach interests are in Representation Learning in context of Generalization and Learning efficiently from given data(Extracting maximum info that is relevant to perform the task from data)  for human-like performance in case of Robotics or better performace in general.